strohne/datavana/epigraf/README.md

 api_setup("https://epigraf.inschriften.net/", "MYACCESSTOKEN")
 ```

+The access token is like a password, don't show it to anyone and make sure it is not printed in any logs or outputs.

 Note: If you are working as a developer in a local environment, use the URL https://127.0.0.1/.
 The api_setup()-function provides a third parameter for enabling debug output.

 If you get an "Error 401" when using the following methods, check your permissions.

-First, try to get an article list.
+To warm up, try to get an article list.
 The following method fetches articles (first parameter) without any further search filters (second parameter) from the database epi_public (third parameter).
 Results are paginated, depending on the endpoint you only get the first 50 or 100 results in one requests.
 The last parameter defines the number of pages that are requested.
 Please be aware: at the moment the API is under development and not yet fast.
 Please don't stress the servers.

 ```
-articles <- api_table("articles",c(), "epi_all",1)
+articles <- api_table("articles",c(), "epi_all", 1)
 ```